alexislefebvre/TestBundle/doc/database.md

  3. For create custom database cache service:

-    Create cache class, implement `\Liip\FunctionalTestBundle\Services\DatabaseBackup\DatabaseBackupInterface` and add it to config
+    Create cache class, implement `\AlexisLefebvre\TestBundle\Services\DatabaseBackup\DatabaseBackupInterface` and add it to config

     For example:
     ```yaml